-If you’re looking for candidates that exhibit the traits outlined above (authentic attachment, exponential impact, and cultural alignment), the hard truth is that hiring won’t happen overnight.
+If you’re looking for candidates who exhibit the traits outlined above (authentic attachment, exponential impact, and cultural alignment), the hard truth is that hiring won’t happen quickly.
 Finding the right early-stage hire takes time.
-Here’s the good news: candidates who meet this criteria will often find their way to you.
-In many cases, the best candidates are running towards your company saying, “This is where I want to be!”
+Here’s the good news: candidates who meet these criteria will often find their way to you.
+In many cases, the best candidates are running toward your company saying, “This is where I want to be!”
 Your job is to identify them early, run a swift interview process, and inspire them to join you.

 At the same time, you have to be ready to roll up your sleeves and do some active sourcing.
 Start with your own network and expand outward from there.
 For example, if you’re hiring a product leader, reach out to product leaders you’ve worked with before and industry influencers.
 It’s a really good bet they know someone you should meet.
 When you reach out to people with influence, word spreads quickly.

-Pro-tip: Tap into the “super-connectors” in your network.
-These are the folks who enjoy receiving an email request for an introduction.
-They’re the folks not only respected in their field, but also widely known.
+Super connectors are the folks who enjoy receiving an email request for an introduction.
+They’re the folks not only respected in their field but also widely known.
 They derive joy from making connections, so don’t overthink reaching out to them for help!